-Mesopotamia was an ancient region situated in southwestern Asia between the Tigris River and the Euphrates River.
-Geographically, these can be found in modern-day Iraq and Syria.
-Mesopotamia is widely regarded as the place where the early ancient civilizations sprang up.
-The double river system is believed to have created a favorable environment which allowed the early settlers to thrive.
+Mesopotamia was an ancient region situated in southwestern Asia, between the Tigris River and the Euphrates River.
+Geographically, the region was mainly found in present-day Iraq and Syria.
+Ancient Mesopotamia is widely regarded as the place where the early ancient civilizations and cities sprang up.
+The double river system is believed to have created a favorable environment (i.e. conducive climatic and geographical conditions), which allowed the early settlers to thrive and grow. over time.

-Conducive climatic and geographical conditions helped the area to develop with time.
 The Mesopotamian era was marked by breakthrough inventions such as boats, wheels, and maps.
-During the era, new ideas about time were conceived, writing and math were developed.
+During the era, new ideas about time were conceived, and writing and math were developed.

-History remembers the Mesopotamian era as the time of the Sumerians, Babylonians, the Assyrians, and the Persians.
-The first organized settlers and city-states of the Mesopotamian era date back to about 5000 BCE.
+History remembers the ancient Mesopotamian era as the time of the Sumerians, Babylonians, the Assyrians, and the Persians.
+The first organized settlers and city-states of the Mesopotamian era date back to around 5,000 BCE (or even further).

 Mesopotamia literally translates into “an area between rivers” (Rivers Euphrates and Tigris).
 The region took its name from Greek origins.
-Basically, the modern-day countries of Syria, Iraq, and Kuwait now occupy the place that we term as the ancient Mesopotamian region.
+Basically, the modern-day countries of Syria, Iraq, and Kuwait now occupy the place that was once termed as ancient Mesopotamia.

 Timeline of Ancient Mesopotamia

-As the cradle of civilization, the ancient Mesopotamia region took a host to the first city-states and empires in human history.
+As the cradle of civilization, ancient Mesopotamia hosted the first city-states and empires in human history.